 Except for my profession, I'm a pretty boring guy.
 I've got a wife named Julie, a daughter named Kiri, and a son named Julian.
 At the moment we have no pets, though we've usually had a cat or two.
 (Some past pets have their own webpages: Chanel, a cat; Billy-Bob, a snake; and Spot, a gecko.)

-I own half of a small chain of comic-book shops.
+I own half of a small chain of comic-book shops, though now that we're on the other side of the continent I'm looking to sell.
 If you dig around on the Misenchanted Page you'll find I formerly owned half of Deathrealm (a now-defunct magazine) and part of The Olde Towne Tavern and Brewing Co. (a brewpub), but those are gone now.

 If you really want to know more about me or my family, well, there's "About the Author," and some of the various articles I've got on here, notably "My Haunted Home" and "Dr. Wertham, EC Comics, and My Misspent Youth: In Search of the Unholy Grail," are autobiographical.
 I've also got a slew of trip reports about our vacations and the like.